funttastic/universal_kotlin/resources/documentation/faq.md

 make the modules, targets, and sources sets configurations easier to write.

-If you want to check how are these configurations that a look at the following files:
+If you want to check how are these configurations take a look at the following files:

 > com.company.team.project.dsl.model.enum_.ModuleEnum